-There’s a waterfall, a beautiful garden pathway, and even an ice rink (winter, free admission) which hosts salsa/ballroom dancing events in warmer months.
+This is a super fun place with a waterfall, a beautiful garden pathway, and even an ice rink (winter, free admission) which hosts salsa/ballroom dancing events in warmer months.

-Right outside the Art Gallery you’ll find a dozen food trucks catering to all tastes.
+Right outside the Art Gallery, you’ll find a dozen food trucks catering to all tastes.

 My go-to trucks are Mom’s Grilled Cheese for the classic sourdough with pickles and Japadog for its Japanese-inspired hot dogs (go for the ‘terimayo’).

 You can get the full list with Streetfoodapp.com.